adi-gulati/theBeautySurveyAnalysis/Readme.md

 # Data Availability

-The data collected during the survey is currently available only to reviewers and can be found in the supplementary material submitted with the manuscript.
-Extract these files from the zipped file attached in the supplementary material and place them in the “csv_storage” folder prior to running the tests and generating the figures.
+~~The data collected during the survey is currently available only to reviewers and can be found in the supplementary material submitted with the manuscript.
+Extract these files from the zipped file attached in the supplementary material and place them in the “csv_storage” folder prior to running the tests and generating the figures.~~

+The data is available in the corresponding Zenodo repository (link).

 # Pre-computed Models in R